 The farm is in a mixed-use neighborhood.
 To ensure that you don’t lose a tire in a pothole, we encourage folks to stop by during daylight hours only.
 Contact klie@imaginewaterworks.org if you’d like to schedule a visit.

-Unless stated otherwise for an event, the farm is street parking only.
-We encourage you to look out for storm drains and park directly across from the farm (look for the willow tree!) if spots are available.
-Please do NOT park on our next door neighbor’s grass.
-We highly encourage carpooling, as street parking is limited.
+The farm is street parking only, except for events when we do open up the grass lot next door for additional parking.
+We encourage you to look out for storm drains and park directly across from the farm if spots are available.
+We highly encourage carpooling.

 The farm has ants, stumps, and is mostly grass.
 We recommend wearing or bringing a pair of closed-toe shoes with you.
 If hanging out for a while, you may want to bring a blanket, folding chair, or whatever you’d typically sit on at a park.
 We do have a picnic table and a few chairs, but seating is limited.
 Farm vibes are casual and shade varies by time of year; wear something comfortable!